7. Stopwatch

 ../_images/clocks_4.svg

 Fig. 7.1.1 Illustration of different clock signals.
 Clock signal clk0 has the highest frequency and a total of 12 cycles of clk0 are illustrated.
-Four additional clock signals with lower frequencies w.r.t. to clk0’s frequency are shown: clk1 (half), clk2 (third), clk3 (fourth) and clk4 (eighth).
+Four additional clock signals with lower frequencies w.r.t. clk0’s frequency are shown: clk1 (half), clk2 (third), clk3 (fourth) and clk4 (eighth).

 Fig. 7.1.1 illustrates the challenge.
-Here, clk0 has the highest frequency and we are interested in deriving new clock signals from clk0.
-For example, we could be interested in generating the signal clk3 which has a four times lower frequency than clk0.
-Putting some numbers behind this, assume that clk0 has a frequency of 100MHz.
-This means that we have \(100 \cdot 10^6\) cycles per second as input.
-Now, we’d like to generate the 25MHz signal clk3 which therefore has \(25 \cdot 10^6\) cycles per second.
-How can we design a circuit which takes clk0 as input and outputs clk3?
+Here, clk0 has the highest frequency and we wish to derive lower-frequency signals from it.
+For example, clk3 runs at one-quarter the frequency of clk0.
+If clk0 runs at 100 MHz, it delivers \(100 \cdot 10^6\) cycles per second.
+We therefore target a 25 MHz clk3, which produces \(25 \cdot 10^6\) cycles per second.
+How can we design a circuit that takes clk0 as input and outputs clk3?

 ../_images/ctr3.svg